 Bousquet-Chavanne thinks this preference is here to stay: “Online luxury sales will keep growing substantially in years to come, but not to the detriment of what we see happening in stores.
 The in-store experience is still extraordinarily vital to the connection with customers.

 During the last 12 months, [many] brands have learned to use their in-store staff to engage online with their consumers.
-Now the questions is, how do you not just repurpose, but really complement an ecommerce journey with a stronger human component, in order to navigate and help customers understand the brand and eventually buy online.”
+Now the question is, how do you not just repurpose, but complement an ecommerce journey with a stronger human component, to navigate and help customers understand the brand and eventually buy online.”

 Accessibility, Wider Assortments Increase Cross-Border Luxury Sales